Inside the Library

 Borrowed materials may be returned via the bookdrop behind Seymour Library on the south end when the library is closed.

-Remodeled in 1992 with support from the Estate of Ward L. Stephens and the Illinois Board of Higher Education, the Kresge Science-Mathematics Library, located in the Umbeck Center, houses the scientific and technical collections of the College.
-The Science Library's collections include books and journals covering the natural sciences, mathematics and psychology; it also provides access to reserve readings and has quiet study facilities.
+The Amott Science Commons, located in the Umbeck Center, houses the scientific and technical collections of the College.
+The Science Library's collections include books covering the natural sciences, mathematics and psychology; it also provides access to reserve readings and has quiet individual and group study areas.